leriomaggio/django2-resumable/README.md

 ### Model

-`django-resumable` provides a `ResumableFileField` that can be easily integrated in your Model class:
+`django2-resumable` provides a `ResumableFileField` that can be easily integrated in your Model class:

 ```Python